Terry Labonte: Prism Motorsports

-It was reported first on January 23, 2009, that Labonte would attempt to make the Daytona 500 for Prism Motorsports, driving the No. 66 Window World-sponsored Toyota.
+It was reported first on January 23, 2009, that Labonte would attempt to make the Daytona 500 for Prism Motorsports, driving the No. 66 Window World Toyota.
 The team announced they planned to race full-time with Dave Blaney after Daytona.
-Labonte started forty-third, and went a lap down.
-He managed to get his lap back and fought up to finish twenty-fourth in the rain-shortened event.
+Labonte started 43rd, and went a lap down.
+He managed to get his lap back and fought up to finish 24th in the rain-shortened event.

 Carter/Simo Racing

 Starting at Indianapolis in 2009, Labonte drove the No. 08 Toyota for Carter/Simo Racing for four races.

 Stavola Labonte Racing/Prism Motorsports

 It was reported that Labonte would be forming a new team with Bill Stavola, formerly the co-owner of Stavola Brothers Racing.
-In the team's debut, Labonte barely missed making the field at Richmond, but took the Gander Mountain sponsorship to the No. 55 Prism Motorsports car which had qualified thirty-seventh.
-Labonte would finish fortieth in the race after an accident forced him out.
+In the team's debut, Labonte barely missed making the field at Richmond, but took the Gander Mountain sponsorship to the No. 55 Prism Motorsports car which had qualified 37th.
+Labonte would finish 40th in the race after an accident forced him out.
 It is not known for sure what caused the demise of Stavola Labonte Racing, as the team seemed to dissolve sometime after the 2010 season.